 Plastic is a widely popular synthetic or semi-synthetic material with various uses, but it degrades slowly regardless of its composition.
 Today, there is an estimated 150 metric tons of plastic waste in the ocean alone, with about 8 million metric tons more added each year.
-Even with its many uses, plastic’s many negative impacts on the planet have compelled people to create the bold idea of using seaweed as a formidable substitute.
+Even with its many uses, it also has many negative impacts on the planet that compelled people to create the bold idea of plastic made from seaweed as a formidable substitute.

 The Plastic Problem

 Plastic never really goes away.
 Created as a durable material that could stand the test of time, plastic is not biodegradable.
 Which means the material does not break down into smaller pieces as time passes.
 Unfortunately, people often use plastic just once and then dispose of it – there is approximately 33% of all plastic put to waste, including straws, water bottles, and plastic bags.

 According to a study titled “Biobased Performance Bioplastic: Mirel” published in ScienceDirect’s Chemistry & Biology Journal, these disposed plastics remain in the environment for as many as 2,000 years, possibly longer.
 According to the Ellen MacArthur Foundation, if people do not take action now, there will be more plastic than fish in the oceans by 2050.
 This alarming possibility is backed by other studies: the State University of New York at Fredonia, as well as the University of Minnesota School of Public Health, revealed that plastic fibers also contaminate water supplies all over the world.